 The child's preference, if the child is old enough to express a preference

-There are many benefits of joint custody for both children and parents.
-Some of the benefits of joint custody include:
+There are many benefits of time sharing for both children and parents.
+Some of the benefits of time sharing include:

 Children have increased access to both parents.